Private Information Management Initiative -- Faculty and Staff Responsibilities

 Why Have Document Destruction Activities?

-Document Destruction Activities provide a focused opportunity for RIT faculty and staff to archive securely or dispose of hard copy records that contain private information.
+Document Destruction Activities provide a focused opportunity for RIT faculty and staff to archive securely or dispose of paper records that contain private information.
 Private Information includes financial account numbers, social security numbers, driver’s license numbers and other information that can be used in identity theft.
 Participation in this activity will enable RIT to secure Private Information that could otherwise be used to facilitate identity theft.
 Document Destruction Activities are part of the RIT Private Information Management Initiative, but they are managed by your department.
 We encourage all departments to schedule Document Destruction Activities.

 Why are Document Destruction Activities so important?